 How is IBD diagnosed?

 The tissue biopsies will be sent to a veterinary pathologist for diagnosis.
-The pathologist will give a descriptive diagnosis to the syndrome, depending on the main type of inflammatory cells present in the biopsies.
+The pathologist will give a descriptive diagnosis of the syndrome, depending on the main type of inflammatory cells present in the biopsies.
 The chronic irritation that causes IBD stimulates the body to send cells from the immune system to the affected area.
 IBD is diagnosed when these cells are identified at abnormal levels in the tissue.

 Other tests that may be performed are:

-- measurement of the level of vitamin B12 (cobalamin) in the blood - this can indicate whether there is decreased ability to absorb nutrients and a need for supplementation
+• measurement of the level of vitamin B12 (cobalamin) in the blood to indicate whether there is decreased ability to absorb nutrients,

-- measurement of folate in the blood - this will indicate whether there is an imbalance in the normal bacterial populations in the GI tract.
+• measurement of folate in the blood to indicate whether there is an imbalance in the normal bacterial populations in the GI tract.

 Diet.
-Depending on test results and on which part of the bowel appears to be involved, special diets may be used as a therapeutic trial.
+Depending on test results and which part of the bowel appears to be involved, special diets may be used as a therapeutic trial.
 These diets contain a single protein source that is new to the dog (what is referred to as a novel protein) or a hydrolyzed protein (where it has been broken down to smaller parts, so the body does not recognize it as a specific protein).
-A true food trial requires that the test diet be fed exclusively for six to twelve weeks.
-In some cases, your veterinarian will recommend that you feed a true elimination diet, in which a home-prepared diet containing only a single protein and a single carbohydrate are fed.
+A true food trial requires that the prescribed diet be fed exclusively for eight to twelve weeks.
 In all food trials, no treats or other foods may be given at all.
 If these food trials are unsuccessful, a high fiber diet may be recommended.

 Medication.
 Medication may or may not be given initially, depending on the particular case.
-Antibiotics, such as metronidazole (brand name Flagyl®), may be prescribed for their anti-inflammatory effect on the GI tract.
-They may also help restore the balance of the normal bacteria found in the GI tract.
-Probiotic supplements may also be recommended.
-These are beneficial bacteria that help restore the normal function of the GI tract.
-As the quality and effectiveness of probiotics and supplements are not always known, it is always recommended to ask your veterinarian before giving your dog anything of this nature.
+Antibiotics, such as metronidazole (Flagyl), may be prescribed for their anti-inflammatory effect on the GI tract.
+Probiotic supplements may also be recommended to help restore the balance of the normal bacteria found in the GI tract.

-Immunosuppressive medications, such as the corticosteroids prednisone (Deltasone®, Meticorten®), budesonide (Entocort®, Uceris®), and dexamethasone (Decadron®) are sometimes needed to control the clinical signs in many patients, but are used with caution since they have potential for side effects or for obscuring the diagnosis of the disease if biopsies have not already been taken.
+Immunosuppressive medications, such as the corticosteroids prednisone (Deltasone®, Meticorten®), budesonide (Entocort®, Uceris®), and dexamethasone (Decadron®) are sometimes needed to control the clinical signs in many patients.
+These drugs are used with caution because they have the potential for side effects or for obscuring the diagnosis of the disease if biopsies have not already been taken.

 Deworming.
-Broad spectrum deworming is recommended as fecal tests are not always representative of the parasites in the GI tract.
+Broad-spectrum deworming may be recommended as fecal tests are not always representative of the parasites in the GI tract.

-B12.
-Supplementation with B12 (cobalamin) can be considered as most dogs with inflammatory bowel disease are unable to absorb this important vitamin.
-This is given by injection under the skin
+Vitamin B12.
+Supplementation with Vitamin B12 (cobalamin) can be considered as most dogs with IBD are unable to absorb this important vitamin.
+This is most often given by injection under the skin.

 What is the prognosis?

 The prognosis is generally good with a confirmed diagnosis of inflammatory bowel disease.
 Once the appropriate drugs or diet is determined, many dogs remain on these for life, although it may be possible to decrease the drug dosage over time.
 Occasionally, a dog will be able to stop drug therapy.
 Most dogs do well for many years while others require alterations in therapy every few months.
 However, if there is no response to diet or corticosteroids, the prognosis is more guarded.
 In these cases, further testing is suggested to see if an underlying disease can be identified.